 - University Fellowships

 - First Year University Fellowships (UF)

 - Summer University Fellowships (SUF)

 - Dissertation Year University Fellowships (DYUF)

-- Graduate Assistantships, which are usually referred to as Teaching Assistantships (TA)
+- Teaching Assistantships (TA)

 These criteria also apply to TA positions funded by other programs, such as MMSS, that use Economics students as TAs.

 Students' admission letters specify the nature of the funding in the first and subsequent years Typically, funding is offered for five years (20 quarters).
 The Department attempts to support students beyond 20 quarters until the Spring Quarter of the sixth year (23 quarters), and to fund students in later years who were not offered funding in their first year.